 If you’ve had enough of city life, escape to Riders Cafe amidst the lush greenery and calm your nerves with a pastry binge.
 Look to its dessert menu for homemade tea scones that’ll put a smile on your face.
 Clotted cream, raspberry preserve and butter take them to the next level.

 Riders Cafe, 51 Fairways Drive, Singapore 286965, also available online

-From truffle egg mayo brioche to smoked salmon blinis, there are lots of delicious bites to be had at the St. Regis Afternoon Tea.
+From house-cured citrus salmon to chilli lobster with brioche bread, there are lots of delicious bites to try at The St. Regis Afternoon Tea.
 But we’d totally start with the basket of fresh-out-the-oven scones, brought to the table with clotted cream and strawberry jam.
-How could you resist?
+How can you resist?